ewang58/ML-Fibre-Regression/README.md

 ## Project Overview

-- In this project, we want to find out which machine learning regression model provides the most accuracy based on the given dataset.
+- In this project, we want to determine which machine learning regression model provides the most accurate prediction based on the given dataset.
-- Based on the results, MLP NN (Multi-Layer Perceptron Neural Network) gives the best accuracy and a short training-time due to the structure of the model.
+- Based on the results, MLP NN (Multi-Layer Perceptron Neural Network) gives the best accuracy and the shortest training-time due to the structure of the model.
 - The regression models that are used in this project include: Elastic Net, Lasso (L1), Multi-Layer Perceptron Neural Network(MLPNN), Ridge (L2), Support Vector Regression (SVR)
 - [Link to this Project on Github](https://github.com/ewang58/Machine-Learning-Fibre-Classification-Regression)

 ## Description

-- In this project, a set of training data (~80%) set and testing data set(~20%) are given.
-Each data contains a 2-dimension label which denotes the cotton content and the polyester content in the fabric respectively.
+- In this project, a set of training data (~80%) set and testing data (~20%) are given.
+Each data contains a 2-dimensional label which denoting the cotton and the polyester content in the fabric respectively.
-- We will build and train 5 different regression models to see which models gives the best performance in terms of prediction error and efficiency.
+- We will build and train 5 different regression models to determine which models gives the best performance in terms of prediction error and efficiency.
-- We will use mean absolute error (MAE) as our benchmark to compare each model.
+- We will use the mean absolute error (MAE) as our benchmark to compare each model.

 ## Python Libraries

-I have Anaconda Python distribution installed on my system which comes with most of the standard Python libraries that I need for this project.
+I have installed Anaconda Python distribution installed on my system.
+This is included with most standard Python libraries required for this project.
 Some libraries used in this project are:

-- Pandas: it provides necessary tools for data manipulation, storage and analysis tasks.
+- Pandas: provides necessary tools for data manipulation, storage and analysis tasks.
-- Numpy: it provides a simple numerical array structure and functions
+- Numpy: provides a simple numerical array structure and functions
-- Seaborn: it provides the necessary plotting functions for Pandas data frames.
+- Seaborn:provides the necessary plotting functions for Pandas data frames.
-- Matplotlib: it is the basic plotting tools in Python for data presentation.
+- Matplotlib: is the basic plotting tools in Python for data presentation.
-- Scikit-learn: it provides simple data preprocessing tools.
+- Scikit-learn: provides simple data preprocessing tools.
-- Pytorch: it provides fast and flexible tools for training and testing the given datasets.
+- Pytorch: provides fast and flexible tools for training and testing the given datasets.